---

 Use [Mockingbird](https://tbrd.co/mockingbird-tinybird-charts-guide) to generate fake data for the `events` Data Source.

-Using this link ^ provides a pre-configured schema, and you'll just need to enter your Workspace Admin Token and select the Host region that matches your Workspace.
-When configured, select `Save`, then scroll down and select `Start Generating!`.
+This link provides a preconfigured schema.
+Enter your Workspace Admin Token and select the Host region that matches your Workspace.
+When configured, select `Save`, then select `Start Generating!`.

 In the Tinybird UI, confirm that the `events` Data Source is successfully receiving data.

-In the Tinybird UI, select the `events` Data Source and then select `Create Pipe` in the top right.
+In the Tinybird UI, select the `events` Data Source and then select `Create Pipe`.

 In the new Pipe, change the name to `top_airlines`.